jyang526843/ALDVC_doc/docs/source/pages/introduction.rst

 digital volume correlation (ALDVC) :ref:`[1]`, which combines the advantages of both the local (fast computation times) and global (compatible displacement field) methods.
-This new algorithm builds on our recent work on the augmented Lagrangian digital image correlation (2D-ALDIC) technique :ref:`[2]` (2D-ALDIC MATLAB code is avalable on Mathworks File Exchange: :ref:`[3]`) and solves the general motion optimization problem by using the alternating direction method of multipliers (ADMM) [4]_.
-We demonstrated that our ALDVC algorithm has high accuracy and precision while maintaining low computational cost, and is a significant improvement compared to current local and global DVC methods [1]_.
-For a review of both local and global DVC methods, and details of this new proposed ALDVC method, please see Fig. 1 and our paper :ref:`[1]` (full text can also be accessed via :ref:`[5]`).
+This new algorithm builds on our recent work on the augmented Lagrangian digital image correlation (2D-ALDIC) technique :ref:`[2]` (2D-ALDIC MATLAB code is avalable on Mathworks File Exchange: :ref:`[3]`) and solves the general motion optimization problem by using the alternating direction method of multipliers (ADMM) :ref:`[4]`.
+We demonstrated that our ALDVC algorithm has high accuracy and precision while maintaining low computational cost, and is a significant improvement compared to current local and global DVC methods :ref:`[1]`.
+For a review of both local and global DVC methods, and details of this new proposed ALDVC method, please see :ref:`Fig. 1` and our paper :ref:`[1]` (full text can also be accessed via :ref:`[5]`).

 Some advantages of our ALDVC algorithm are highlighted below: